Avalon Theatre restoration

 Preparatory works commenced in 2022, and the main construction works began in early 2023.

-We'll continue working with arboriculture services throughout construction to ensure the health of all the trees at the site.
-We'll also reinstate native flora on the site in line with UQ’s Campuses on Countries Design Framework.
+We'll continue working with arboriculture services throughout construction to ensure the health of the remaining trees at the site.
+We'll also reinstate native flora on the site in line with UQ's Campuses on Countries Design Framework.

 Supporting and giving back to the community